PurdueMechanicalEngineering/me-297-intro-to-data-science/lecture10/probability-density-function.md

 p(a < X \le b) = \int_a^b p(x) dx.
 $$

-See {numref}`pdf` for a visualization.
+See {numref}`pdf-shape` for a visualization.
 The probability is the area between the PDF, the x-axis, and the endpoints of the interval $[a, b]$.

 This is obviously extremely useful because if you have the PDF it allows you